ibuetler/p3s-twitter/Tutorial.md

 As you will notice your solution will only contain the recent 20 tweets.
 This is because the tweets are in a scrollbar and only loaded when you scroll down.
 The request does not do this for us and therefore only contains the first 20 tweets.

 The list of tweets is located in a div-container with the class "stream-container" and has an attribute "data-min-position".
 This attribute always holds de ID of the last Tweet of the current page.
-In our case with only one request it will hold the ID of the 20th tweet.
+In our case with only one request, it will hold the ID of the 20th tweet.

 It is now possible to use this ID for manipulating our request.
-In a Twitter URL there is a parameter called "max_position".
+In a Twitter URL, there is a parameter called "max_position".
 This parameter will define from which ID the next 20 tweets should be loaded.

 This snippet shows how the ID of the last tweet can be received and how this can be used to load the next 20 with the URL: